Can of Summerfest being poured into pilsner glass on table

 Sunny Little Thing Citrus Wheat Ale

 Walking on sunshine, sipping on citrus.
-Easy drinking all day.

 Available year-round